 The applications of machine learning touch every aspect of our lives since machine learning applications go far beyond the field of computer science.
 These applications are getting more and more sophisticated by the day due to the continuous generation of big data which helps power these machine learning models and make them more accurate.

-Today, in 2021, we constantly interact with machine learning applications without even realising about it.
+Today, in 2021, we constantly interact with machine learning applications without even realizing it.
 Gone are those days when we used to rely on manual ways to run our errands.
 In this blog, we will be looking at some of the most commonly used applications of Machine Learning of the current time.
 These ideas can also be used in Machine Learning Hackathon

 Machine Learning Application #1: Anomaly Detection

-Online fraud detection helps make online transactions safe and secure, making the cyberspace secure.
-With the increase in the number of online transactions and payment channels, it is one of the most useful application of machine learning in 2021.
+Online fraud detection helps make online transactions safe and secure, making cyberspace secure.
+With the increase in the number of online transactions and payment channels, it is one of the most useful applications of machine learning in 2021.

 Machine Learning Application #2: Prediction